BhuvanKumarMS/Dice_Game/README.md

 The code is written in HTML, CSS and JS without the use of any library, framework etc

-Try it out from yourself: https://bhuvankumarms.github.io/Dice_Game/
+Try it out for yourself: https://bhuvankumarms.github.io/Dice_Game/